kanishk-jain-01/EventSnap/memory-bank/productContext.md

 - ≥ 40 % attendees post at least one snap
 - AI assistant median response ≤ 3 s
 - 100 % content deletion ≤ 25 h post-event

+### Pivot Revision (2025-06-27)

+Following further scoping, the event model has been simplified to two roles:

+* **Host** – The event creator.
+Can post stories/snaps, upload PDFs, edit theme, and end the event early.
+* **Guest** – Any participant who joins an event (via public list or private join code).
+Read-only access to feed and AI assistant.

+The dynamic per-event colour palette has been deferred.
+For MVP we will adopt a single modern palette that replaces Snapchat yellow.

+All existing Contacts/Friends and 1-to-1 Chat requirements have been removed.
+Snap workflow persists but is scoped to event participants only.